 We live in an age of specialism and some people mistakenly think that a specialist in one field is an expert in another, although specialists will themselves deny this and distance themselves from it.

 The reason for specialism is simply that the sum of human knowledge is too much for any one person to assimilate.

 The medical profession has specialists who do not step outside their speciality but refer problems to other specialists.
 The profession also has generalists – general practitioners commonly known as GPs.
-They act as gatekeepers in the National Health Service, screening the health of the general population in ‘primary care’, managing risk and uncertainty, identifying problems and referring them to the relevant specialist in ‘secondary care’ hospitals.
+They act as gatekeepers in the National Health Service, screening and managing the health of the general population in ‘primary care’, managing risk and uncertainty, identifying problems and referring them to the relevant specialist in ‘secondary care’ hospitals.
 This generalism has been recognized as a speciality in its own right – specialising in generalism – which has developed during my lifetime.

 It is time for this “specialism in generalism” to be recovered across the board in the whole of human behaviour.
-The age of the polymath possibly came to an end in the 19th century, but ignoring the attempt to broaden one’s knowledge and experience in favour of gaining credibility by deepening and demonstrating one’s knowledge in a particular speciality or two, does not produce the balanced individuals that we are meant to be.
+The age of the polymath came to an end possibly in the 19th century, but ignoring the attempt to broaden one’s knowledge and experience in favour of gaining credibility by deepening and demonstrating one’s knowledge in a particular speciality or two, does not produce the balanced individuals that we are meant to be.

 I can illustrate it from public speaking.
 Very few public speakers are balanced in their discourse, and debaters even less so, who simply wish to win their argument by fair means or foul.
 This fault goes through the whole of human life, and it occurs in theology and Christian discourse also.
 It is time that it was corrected.
 This needs zugology.